kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 Hi James,

-Thanks for reaching out.
+Thanks for contacting Support.
 I understand how frustrating it can be to get locked out, especially during work hours.

 I’ve gone ahead and unlocked your account.
 You should be able to log in now with your current password.
-If you run into any further issues, let me know—I’m happy to help.
+If you run into any further issues, let me know, I’m happy to help.

 If you'd like, I can also help you reset your password or guide you through setting up self-service reset options for the future.